 1. Germany

 If you’re looking to study the German language abroad, it makes sense to choose Germany as your host country.
-Besides the obvious reason, you’ll find that there’s a considerable number of academic institutions that offer German language courses here.
-Some of the top choices are the Heidelberg University, University of Augsburg, and University of Mannheim.
+Besides the obvious reason, you’ll find many academic institutions and university language centers that offer German language courses.
+Some strong options are Heidelberg University, University of Augsburg, and University of Mannheim.

-What makes Germany the best country to study German is the practice-oriented education.
-It means that learning the language is not limited to going over books and theories.
-You’ll be mostly practicing the language, helping you get more familiar with its nuances.
-Learning outcomes are also directed toward the use of language in formal and professional settings.
+What makes Germany one of the best countries to study German is the combination of structured instruction and everyday practice.
+Learning the language is not limited to books and theories; you can use German in classes, shops, public offices, and daily conversations.
+Learning outcomes are often directed toward the use of German in academic, formal, and professional settings.
 If you’re looking to pursue other study fields in Germany, learning the language this way is an ideal first step.

-The country is also known to offer lucrative jobs to professionals from other countries.
-Once you overcome the language barrier, it’s easier for you to explore career options that can bring out the best in you.
-Besides earning well, you also get a chance to work at some of the world’s top companies.
+The country also offers career opportunities for skilled professionals from other countries.
+Once you overcome the language barrier, it becomes easier to explore career options that can bring out the best in you.
+Besides earning well, you may also get a chance to work with leading employers in Europe’s largest economy.

 2. Liechtenstein